harezmi/fit4j/README.md

 deletes topics after each test method execution.
 It is disabled by default, you can enable it by setting the property `fit4j.kafka.topicCleaner.enabled=true` in your `application-test.properties` file.

-# How to Verify gRPC & REST Calls, Kafka Messages and EventTracking Events?
+# How to Verify gRPC & REST Calls, Kafka Messages?

 The FIT4J test library provides you with the ability to verify the GRPC and REST calls made by your service.
 This can be done via a bean of type `com.fit4j.mock.MockServiceCallTracker` provided by the library.
 It provides methods